timrichardson/Prime-Ubuntu-18.04/README.md

 ## Changing display-managers
-You can swap between installed display managers with `sudo dpkg-reconfigure lightdm` I don't know why gdm3 doesn't work with this.
-I literally don't know.
+You can swap between installed display managers with `sudo dpkg-reconfigure lightdm` I don't know why gdm3 doesn't work with nvidia drivers in modeset mode.
+No one seems to know how to fix it.
 Hence lightdm

 The ubuntu install of the nvidia driver will also install nvidia-prime, Ubuntu's optimus module.
 This code supersedes that (but does not overwrite it, it puts modified scripts elsewhere in your path).
 You should leave the ubuntu package installed though.